-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may receive:
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may receive:

 Niacin flush (vitamin B3) is uncomfortable, but lasts only 2 to 8 hours.
-Vitamins A and D may cause symptoms when large doses are taken each day, but a single large dose of these vitamins is rarely harmful.
+Vitamins A and D may cause symptoms when large doses are taken each day, but a one large dose of these vitamins is rarely harmful.
 B vitamins usually do not cause symptoms.

-If medical treatment is quickly received, patients who have iron and calcium overdoses usually recover.
+If medical treatment is quickly received, people who have iron and calcium overdoses usually recover.

 Muller AA, Henretig FM.
 The vitamins.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 69.

 Thomas SHL, White J. Poisoning.
 In: Walker BR, Colledge NR, Ralston SH, Penman ID, eds.
 Davidson's Principles and Practice of Medicine.
 22nd ed.
 Elsevier; 2014:chap 9.

 Velez LI, O'Connell EJ.
 Heavy metals.
 In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 157.